 You are probably familiar with some form of the following: Should we be using story points, #noestimates, t-shirt sizing or something else for planning our work?
 How should we handle unplanned work?
 Who’s ultimately responsible for testing?
-Should we point bugs? ________ is in getting in my way – remove the impediment, Scrum Master!
-Whose […]
+Should we point bugs? ________ is getting in my way – remove the impediment, Scrum Master!
+Whose job […]

 You are probably familiar with some form of the following:

 Does that sound like a typical morning?
 Scrum Masters and Agile Coaches often hear these questions.
 Since our primary responsibility is to champion continuous improvement, we help teams get outside of their comfort zone; that can feel chaotic and out of control.
-I say,
+I say, “Embrace the chaos!”.

 It’s a good thing.
 When teams think about these issues and ask these questions, they care.
 They’re not complacent.
 The next step is to foster a culture of accountability for implementing improvements.